Elinor Florence, Author

 1. Arched Doorway

-Creating the arched opening from the main entrance into the living area was challenging, but fortunately we had a crafty old carpenter named Henry who knew how to do it.
+Creating the arched opening from the main entrance into the living area was challenging, but fortunately we had a crafty old carpenter who knew how to do it.
 I think it looks more glamorous than the typical rectangular opening.
 This works best if you have high ceilings, and we used nine-foot ceilings throughout the main floor.
 They give the house a spacious aura that was common in the old days.

 2. Wood-Burning Fireplace